rehad-a/tp/docs/UserGuide.md

 The file will be located in the `data` directory, which is where the app's save files are located.

-If the "events" page is currently being shown, export will still function and will export the emails of the most recent student list.
+If the events list is currently being shown, export will still function and will export the emails of the most recent student list.

 <div markdown="span" class="alert alert-danger">